Ultrasonic cleaning: Process characteristics

-Ultrasonic cleaning uses cavitation bubbles induced by high frequency pressure (sound) waves to agitate a liquid.
+Ultrasonic cleaning uses cavitation bubbles induced by high-frequency pressure (sound) waves to agitate a liquid.
 The agitation produces high forces on contaminants adhering to substrates like metals, plastics, glass, rubber, and ceramics.
 This action also penetrates blind holes, cracks, and recesses.
 The intention is to thoroughly remove all traces of contamination tightly adhering or embedded onto solid surfaces.
 Water or other solvents can be used, depending on the type of contamination and the workpiece.
 Contaminants can include dust, dirt, oil, pigments, rust, grease, algae, fungus, bacteria, lime scale, polishing compounds, flux agents, fingerprints, soot wax and mold release agents, biological soil like blood, and so on.
-Ultrasonic cleaning can be used for a wide range of workpiece shapes, sizes and materials, and may not require the part to be disassembled prior to cleaning.
+Ultrasonic cleaning can be used for a wide range of workpiece shapes, sizes, and materials, and may not require the part to be disassembled prior to cleaning.

 Objects must not be allowed to rest on the bottom of the device during the cleaning process, because that will prevent cavitation from taking place on the part of the object not in contact with solvent.

 Design and operating principle

 In an ultrasonic cleaner, the object to be cleaned is placed in a chamber containing a suitable solution (in an aqueous or organic solvent, depending on the application).
 In aqueous cleaners, surfactants (e.g., laundry detergent) are often added to permit dissolution of non-polar compounds such as oils and greases.
 An ultrasound generating transducer built into the chamber, or lowered into the fluid, produces ultrasonic waves in the fluid by changing size in concert with an electrical signal oscillating at ultrasonic frequency.
 This creates compression waves in the liquid of the tank which 'tear' the liquid apart, leaving behind many millions of microscopic 'voids'/'partial vacuum bubbles' (cavitation).
 These bubbles collapse with enormous energy; temperatures and pressures on the order of 5,000 K and 135 MPa are achieved; however, they are so small that they do no more than clean and remove surface dirt and contaminants.
 The higher the frequency, the smaller the nodes between the cavitation points, which allows for cleaning of more intricate detail.

 Transducers are usually piezoelectric (e.g. made with lead zirconate titanate (PZT), barium titanate, etc.), but are sometimes magnetostrictive.
 The often harsh chemicals used as cleaners in many industries are not needed, or used in much lower concentrations, with ultrasonic agitation.
-Ultrasonics are used for industrial cleaning, and also used in many medical and dental techniques and industrial processes.
+Ultrasonics are used for industrial cleaning and are also used in many medical and dental techniques and industrial processes.

 Cleaning solution

-In some circumstances ultrasonic cleaners can be used with plain water, but in most cases a cleaning solution is used.
+In some circumstances, ultrasonic cleaners can be used with plain water, but in most cases, a cleaning solution is used.
 This solution is designed to maximise the effectiveness of ultrasonic cleaning.
 The primary solvent may be water or a hydrocarbon (historically, toxic solvents such as carbon tetrachloride and 1,1,1-Trichloroethane were used industrially, but have been phased out).
 There are several formulations, dependent on the item being cleaned and the type of contamination (e.g., degreasing of metal, cleaning of printed circuit boards, removing biological material, and so on).